icon

 How to Know If Your PDFs Are Failing

-These are clear signs that the format isn’t working:
+Before changing anything, measure.
+These are clear signals that the format isn't working:

 Conclusion: It's Not Laziness, It's Design